 The potential benefit of bundling your policies is price savings.
 Most carriers offer 25% discounts when you bundle your home and auto insurance with them.
 But that doesn’t mean you’ll end up paying less if their rates aren’t competitive to start with.
 That’s why it’s best to have an independent agent shop for you.
 They will make price comparisons that include base rates and discounts to see your bottom-line price for all your coverages.

 Have you looked at the big picture?

 Finding the right coverage for all your assets can be time-consuming.
 Here again, an independent insurance agent can do the heavy lifting for you.
 They can look at the coverages for all your property -- home, cars, valuable jewelry, boats, motorcycles.
 If you can do it all with one insurance carrier, great!
 But an independent agent will help you find the right insurance products and bundling discounts when it makes sense.
-Find a local agent and let them personally shop for you with all your insurance needs laid out in front of them.
+Find a local agent and let them personally shop for you with all your insurance needs laying out in front of them.
 They can compare rates from different carriers with and without bundling and find you the best fit.

 Are you sure you have enough coverage?

-The whole point of insurance is making sure you’re protected against a large loss.
+The whole point of insurance is to make sure you’re protected against a large loss.
 Always start the shopping process by making sure you know how much coverage you truly need.
 While bundling might save you money on your premium payments, you can pay much more if you’re not adequately covered and have a significant claim.
 You can save money in other ways, such as discounts and raising your deductibles.
 But generally speaking, if you have to compromise on better home protection, bundling might not make sense for you.
 Discuss this with your local agent to make the best decision for your situation and needs.
 Remember, the cheapest rates are not always the best way to save money on insurance.